rjtwins/X4-Blender-Module-Drag-and-Drop/README.md

 #### Shields:

-  - When in a group will only shield comonents in group and not the ship as a whole.
+  - When in a group will only shield components in group and not the ship as a whole.
   - When not in a group will shield ship.

   </details>

-### Naming Sceme
+### Naming Scheme
 <details>
   <summary>Click to expand</summary>

 ```
 _ is used as separator do not use this outside of as stated below.
-Refrain from using sepcial characters like (@!#$%^&*.,) '-' is allowed.
+Refrain from using special characters like (@!#$%^&*.,) '-' is allowed.

 groupname_type_nr-in-group